Joshfairhead/Obsidian/Immanent/R3solution/R3solution.md

 - Reference library for other applications

 ## How
 Through a structured framework of interconnected modal attractors semantic resolution is increased.
 The foundations of any domain can be described to necessary and sufficient degrees through `fundemental triplication`; a collection of three terms in different modalities which triangulate the mode or feel of a term.
+The relationships between these terms also have a mode and feel.

 Triples are not the only semantic structure available, but due to their ability to cover a domain in its entirity - they are desirable foundations to build upon.
 While triples have an all encompassing `extensionality`, they have relativly shallow `intentionality`.